FabioRosado/100DaysOfCode/Part II/log.md

 **Today's Progress**: Fixed some issues with the project quote and weather and refactored the javascript.
 Finished day 6 of Javascript 30.

 **Thoughts:** I wasn't very happy to have the VueJs app full of methods that should be inside the components, today I moved everything that was related to the weather to the weather component.
 The day 6 of Javascript 30 was extremely fun because it used a lot of the concepts that we have been learning and new ones such as regex.

+---

+### Day 13: 12th September, 2018 (Quote and Weather)
+##### Quote and Weather

+**Today's Progress**: Refactored the bottom bar, fixed the spacing and changed the look of the windows.

+**Thoughts:** Didn't do much, but it was fun to play around with css and fix a few issues with the spacing of the columns.
+I have also improved the look of the windows.

+---

+### Day 14: 12th September, 2018 (opsdroid, implement a trie algorithm)
+##### opsdroid, trie algorithm

+**Today's Progress**: Raised an issue in opsdroid, submitted a PR in regards yaml.safe_load.
+Implemented a trie algorithm.

+**Thoughts:** Spent quite some time debugging and reading about the `yaml.safe_load`, unfortunately didn't find much that would help me fix the issue.
+Currently only the envvars are broken, but can't figure out why.
+The first exercise for the course on string processing and pattern matching was to implement a trie algorithm.
+I followed the pseudocode and was able to come up with a solution, although the grader is a bit confusing and I couldn't see if my solution was indeed correct.